Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - The Theory of the Firm under Perfect Competition

 FAQs on Revenue Class 12 Economics

-1. What is the price line in perfect competition?
+1. What is the market price line in perfect competition?

 Ans.
-The price line in perfect competition represents the price at which a firm can sell its products in the market, as determined by the intersection of the industry demand and supply curves.
+The market price line in perfect competition represents the constant price at which goods are sold in a perfectly competitive market.
+Since there are many sellers and buyers, no single firm can influence the market price.
+The price is determined by the intersection of the market demand and supply curves, ensuring that firms can sell any quantity of their products at this price.

-2. How is revenue calculated in perfect competition?
+2. How do firms achieve profit maximization in perfect competition?

 Download as PDF